modular-magician/terraform-provider-google-beta/website/docs/r/alloydb_cluster.html.markdown

 * `deletion_protection` - (Optional) Whether Terraform will be prevented from destroying the cluster.
 When the field is set to true or unset in Terraform state, a `terraform apply` or `terraform destroy` that would delete the cluster will fail.
 When the field is set to false, deleting the cluster is allowed.
+UPDATE

 * `skip_await_major_version_upgrade` - (Optional) Set to true to skip awaiting on the major version upgrade of the cluster.
 Possible values: true, false